jingandzhang/jing-zhang-2022/content/authors/admin/_index.md

 - Visitors
 ---

-I am a graduate student in cognitive neuroscience at the [Sleep and Cognition Lab](http://sleepandcognitionlab.org) (PI: [Sara Mednick](https://www.saramednick.com)).
-My research interests include cognitive processing and autonomic activities during sleep, with an overarching goal to understand the neural mechanism of sleep-dependent memory associated with aging and sex using brain-imaging tools including EEG and fMRI.
+I am a postdoc researcher investigating how different brain oscillations contribute to memory in the healthy population and patients with schizophrenia in the [Sleep, Cognition, and Neuropsychiatry Lab](https://manoachlab.mgh.harvard.edu/) (PI: [Dara Manoach](https://sleep.hms.harvard.edu/faculty-staff/dara-s-manoach).
+My research interests focus on the neural mechanism of sleep-dependent memory processing, with an overarching goal to develop sleep-based non-invasive interventions to combat memory-related impairments and enhance the memory of healthy individuals

-Also a [science communicator](https://lohdownonscience.com/author/jingz18/) and a [foodie](https://www.instagram.com/socalishungry).
+Also a [science communicator](https://lohdownonscience.com/author/jingz18/) and a [foodie](https://www.instagram.com/sweetandhungry).